Radio Training Network: Stations

 RTN groups its stations by region.
 For more information on the relevant stations, see the main article page and the supplemental pages for applicable individual stations.

-The JOY FM
+The Joy FM

-The JOY FM banner covers RTN's stations in Florida, most of Georgia, and Alabama.
-The JOY FM stations maintain studios in Sarasota, Gainesville and Port Richey, Florida; Tyrone, Georgia; and Dothan, Alabama.
+The Joy FM banner covers RTN's stations in Florida, most of Georgia, Alabama, and Tennessee.
+The Joy FM stations maintain studios in Sarasota, Gainesville and Port Richey, Florida; Tyrone, Georgia; and Dothan, Alabama.